davemgj84/sapphire/planning/Initial Plan.md

   - Elder describes state of the world - impending doom
   - Gives Quest to find the 3 shards of the sapphire
   - Return whole sapphire to the legendary relic - Sapphire monkey
-  - Queue interaction with USER - " Have you been listening/ do you understand?"
+  - Queue interaction with USER - Have you been listening/ do you understand?
   - USER to respond with yes/no - buttons
   - Elder then says - then, first go to the desert and find the alchemist